enridaga/dka-robo/README.md

 - ask the robot for its location, status of the execution of the plan, or if it is busy

 ###Connect with the robot###
-You need to set a connection with the robot which will execute the plan computed by the system For this, simply run:
+You need to set a connection with the robot which will execute the plan computed by the system.
+For this, simply run:
 ```
 sh ./dka.sh setbot "ip_of_your_robot"
 ```
 You can also set a dummy bot which will return fake data.

 Extend the DummyRobot.java class in the dka.bot package if you need.

 ###Send a query ###